microsoft/StudentsAtBuild/README.md

 Pick one, doesn't matter
 Password for all: Build2020

 **NOTE: THESE USER ACCOUNTS MAY NOT BE AVAILABLE PAST BUILD.
 HOWEVER, ANY STUDENT WITH A M365 SCHOOLS ACCOUNT WILL BE ABLE TO LOG INTO MINECRAFT: EDUCATION EDITION**

+If these are no longer available, we recommend you check out the [Minecraft: Education Edition Hour of Code](https://education.minecraft.net/lessons/minecraft-hour-of-code/), which is free and doesn't require a login!

 ### Minecraft Education